-Eligibility: Students must have been registered for the fall term.
-For Undergraduate and Graduate students.
-International students are welcomed to apply.
-Academic excellence will be considered in the awarding process.
+Eligibility: Student must have been registered for the fall semester.
+Undergraduate and graduate students are eligible.
+Consideration will be given for academic excellence.
+International students are welcome to apply.

 Contact: Please submit applications along with most current copies of receipts from the NSU Book Store to the Office of Student Financial Assistance Scholarship Department.